alifwahid/alifwahid.github.io/_drafts/the-problematic-y.md

 the future, and is asking for consequences.
 Both are valid regardless of any given solution to a problem.
 So the importance of a problem can be justified in terms of past narratives and future consequences.
-All other details in that justification effort really fall into those two categories.
+All other details in that justification effort really fall into these two categories.
 Thus my initial two questions are actually better remembered as three questions, which I've illustrated below in the image of an upper case Y.

 ![problematic-y]({{ "/imgs/problematic_y.svg" | absolute_url }})

-Short placeholders for these questions are _narratives_ (left branch of the Y), _definition_ (trunk of the Y) and _consequences_ (right branch of the Y).
+Short labels for these questions are _narratives_ (left branch of the Y), _definition_ (trunk of the Y) and _consequences_ (right branch of the Y).
 You can read this diagram from left to right.
 The three questions are framed correspondingly in the past, present and future tenses to aid comprehension.